elcicd/el-CICD-docs/README.md

 ### [GitHub](https://github.com)

 GitHub is a third party application for hosting Git repositories, and [github.org](github.org) is where el-CICD is currently hosted.
-This project was developed using GitHub, and it is currently the only Git repository hosting applcation supported by el-CICD.
+This project was developed using GitHub, and it is currently the only Git repository hosting application supported by el-CICD.

-**NOTE**: el-CICD is working on support got GitLab and Bitbucket hosted sites in the near future.
+**NOTE**: el-CICD considers it a priority to support other Git repository hosting sites, and will do so in the neat future.

 ### [Jenkins](https://www.jenkins.io/)